nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                                  or, for multitenancy:
                                      mysql -u edelivery -p domibus_general < mysql-4.2.9-to-5.0-multi-tenancy-upgrade.ddl
                                      mysql -u edelivery -p domibus_domain_1 < mysql-4.2.9-to-5.0-upgrade.ddl.
-  ### Data migration
+  ### Data upgrade
-                - Data migration scripts should be run in order to migrate data from old tables to the new tables:
+                - Data upgrade scripts should be run in order to migrate data from old tables to the new tables:
    #### Oracle only
                         Domibus application (.war) should be stopped while running these:
                             - single tenancy:
                                 - step 1: oracle-4.2.9-to-5.0-data-upgrade-step1.ddl (it will drop and then recreate new version of the tables - errors which appear during dropping could be ignored)
                                 - UTC date migration step: execute the migrate procedure from the MIGRATE_42_TO_50_utc_conversion package providing the correct TIMEZONE parameter - i.e. the timezone ID in which the date time values have been previously saved (e.g. 'Europe/Brussels') -;
-                                - step 2: oracle-4.2.9-to-5.0-data-upgrade-step2.ddl (it will create the package for data migration, run the migration procedure)
+                                - step 2: oracle-4.2.9-to-5.0-data-upgrade-step2.ddl (it will create the package for data upgrade, run the upgrade procedure)
-                                If migration procedure fails step 1 and step 2 could be run again.
-Once migration procedure ends successfully we could proceed to step 3
+                                If upgrade procedure fails step 1 and step 2 could be run again.
+Once upgrade procedure ends successfully we could proceed to step 3
-                                - step 3: oracle-4.2.9-to-5.0-data-upgrade-step3.ddl (this step will finish the migration - during this step 4.2 version of the tables will be renamed to OLD_);
+                                - step 3: oracle-4.2.9-to-5.0-data-upgrade-step3.ddl (this step will finish the upgrade - during this step 4.2 version of the tables will be renamed to OLD_);
                                 This step isn't reversible so it must be executed once step 1 and step 2 are successful
-                                - (Optional) step 4: oracle-4.2.9-to-5.0-data-upgrade-step4.ddl (during this step the original tables and the migration subprograms are dropped)
+                                - (Optional) step 4: oracle-4.2.9-to-5.0-data-upgrade-step4.ddl (during this step the original tables and the upgrade subprograms are dropped)
                                 This step isn't reversible so it must be executed once step 1, step 2 and step3 are successful
                                 - (Optional) partitioning: oracle-5.0-partitioning.ddl (if you further plan on using Oracle partitions in an Enterprise Editions database)
                             - multitenancy:
                                 - general schema:
                                     - step 1: oracle-4.2.9-to-5.0-data-upgrade-multi-tenancy-step1.ddl (it will drop and then recreate new version of the tables - errors which appear during dropping could be ignored)
                                     - UTC date migration step: execute the migrate_multitenancy procedure from the MIGRATE_42_TO_50_utc_conversion package providing the correct TIMEZONE parameter - i.e. the timezone ID in which the date time values have been previously saved (e.g. 'Europe/Brussels') -;
-                                    - step 2: oracle-4.2.9-to-5.0-data-upgrade-multi-tenancy-step2.ddl (it will create the package for data migration, run the migration procedure)
+                                    - step 2: oracle-4.2.9-to-5.0-data-upgrade-multi-tenancy-step2.ddl (it will create the package for data upgrade, run the upgrade procedure)
-                                    If migration procedure fails step 1 and step 2 could be run again.
-Once migration procedure ends successfully we could proceed to step 3
+                                    If upgrade procedure fails step 1 and step 2 could be run again.
+Once upgrade procedure ends successfully we could proceed to step 3
-                                    - step 3: oracle-4.2.9-to-5.0-data-upgrade-multi-tenancy-step3.ddl (this step will finish the migration - during this step 4.2 version of the tables will be renamed to OLD_);
+                                    - step 3: oracle-4.2.9-to-5.0-data-upgrade-multi-tenancy-step3.ddl (this step will finish the upgrade - during this step 4.2 version of the tables will be renamed to OLD_);
                                     This step isn't reversible so it must be executed once step 1 and step 2 are successful
-                                    - (Optional) step 4: oracle-4.2.9-to-5.0-data-upgrade-multi-tenancy-step4.ddl (during this step the original tables and the migration subprograms are dropped)
+                                    - (Optional) step 4: oracle-4.2.9-to-5.0-data-upgrade-multi-tenancy-step4.ddl (during this step the original tables and the upgrade subprograms are dropped)
                                     This step isn't reversible so it must be executed once step 1, step 2 and step3 are successful
                                 - domain schemas:
                                     - step 1: oracle-4.2.9-to-5.0-data-upgrade-step1.ddl (it will drop and then recreate new version of the tables - errors which appear during dropping could be ignored)
                                     - UTC date migration step: execute the migrate procedure from the MIGRATE_42_TO_50_utc_conversion package providing the correct TIMEZONE parameter - i.e. the timezone ID in which the date time values have been previously saved (e.g. 'Europe/Brussels') -;
-                                    - step 2: oracle-4.2.9-to-5.0-data-upgrade-step2.ddl (it will create the package for data migration, run the migration procedure)
+                                    - step 2: oracle-4.2.9-to-5.0-data-upgrade-step2.ddl (it will create the package for data upgrade, run the upgrade procedure)
-                                    If migration procedure fails step 1 and step 2 could be run again.
-Once migration procedure ends successfully we could proceed to step 3
+                                    If upgrade procedure fails step 1 and step 2 could be run again.
+Once upgrade procedure ends successfully we could proceed to step 3
-                                    - step 3: oracle-4.2.9-to-5.0-data-upgrade-step3.ddl (this step will finish the migration - during this step 4.2 version of the tables will be renamed to OLD_);
+                                    - step 3: oracle-4.2.9-to-5.0-data-upgrade-step3.ddl (this step will finish the upgrade - during this step 4.2 version of the tables will be renamed to OLD_);
                                     This step isn't reversible so it must be executed once step 1 and step 2 are successful
-                                    - (Optional) step 4: oracle-4.2.9-to-5.0-data-upgrade-step4.ddl (during this step the original tables and the migration subprograms are dropped)
+                                    - (Optional) step 4: oracle-4.2.9-to-5.0-data-upgrade-step4.ddl (during this step the original tables and the upgrade subprograms are dropped)
                                     This step isn't reversible so it must be executed once step 1, step 2 and step3 are successful
                                     - (Optional) partitioning: oracle-5.0-partitioning.ddl (if you further plan on using Oracle partitions in an Enterprise Editions database)
                                     - grant privileges to the general schema using oracle-5.0-multi-tenancy-rights.sql, updating the schema names before execution